The parotid gland is a bilateral salivary gland located in the face.

-In this article, we shall look at the location, vasculature and innervation of the parotid gland.
-We shall also consider any clinical correlations.
+In this article, we shall look at the anatomy of the parotid gland – its location, neurovascular supply and any clinical correlations.

 The parotid gland is a bilateral structure, which displays a lobular and irregular morphology.
 Anatomically, it can be divided into deep and superficial lobes, which are separated by the facial nerve.